2 Rolls Genuine Parafilm® Grafting & Budding Tape 1/2" x 1080" (0.5 in x 90 ft)

 Grafting is one of the most rewarding gardening and horticultural experiences.
 The feeling of joy and pride derived from your first successful graft is indescribable.
 And anyone can do it.
 I really mean anyone.
 Please don't think grafting is only for professionals.
 Pick up some grafting tape and give it a shot.
 Don't worry, some grafts will fail and it happens to everyone.
 You'll realize very quickly that your techniques will get better with every single graft.
 Some more tips:

 - Get yourself a book about grafting.
 My favorite is The Grafter's Handbook by R.J.
 Garner.

 - Buy an inexpensive grafting knife.
 Don't worry about brand or edge right now.
 Inexpensive is the way to go at first.
-Check out the FELCO Victorinox we currently have listed on figBid.
-It's a great knife to begin with.
+Check out the FELCO Victorinox grafting knife and kits we currently have listed on figBid.
+It's a great knife to learn with.